PhilHuangSW/v4/content/featured/NetrunnerLegacy/index.md

   - Bootstrap
 ---

-A guide to 20 premade [Android: Netrunner](https://www.fantasyflightgames.com/en/products/android-netrunner-the-card-game/) decks featuring decklists, how to play, tips and tricks, and card details.
+A guide to 20 premade [Android: Netrunner](https://www.fantasyflightgames.com/en/products/android-netrunner-the-card-game/) decks featuring decklists, how-to-play, tips and tricks, and card details.

+Create the decks, choose a runner/corporation, read the snippets, and get to playing!